 Finding Images That Have a Predominant Color

 OK, we have gotten some good results here, but they aren’t exactly what we are looking for.
 Fortunately, Google allows us to search for images that have a predominant color.
-Click the “Search tools” button from the top menu, and then choose the desired color; I chose blue for the example below.
+Click the “Search tools” button from the top menu, and then choose the desired color; I have chosen blue for my example.

 Take a look at the picture below; you will see that Google displays all sorts of surfing-related images that have a predominant blue color now.

-Nevertheless, these blue images aren’t the perfect fit for our needs; we are interested in getting funny looking surfing pictures.
-Fortunately, the option that allows us to do that is located in the “Search tools” menu as well; click the “Any type” menu button, and then choose “Clip art”; you will see a list with several funny cliparts.
+Nevertheless, these blue images aren’t exactly what we need; we are interested in getting funny looking surfing pictures.
+The option that allows us to do that is located in the “Search tools” menu as well; click the “Type” menu button, and then choose “Clip art”; you will see a list with several funny cliparts.